shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ## Price definitions

 In general, Shopware prices consist of gross and net prices and are currency dependent.
-If you need price definitions in your app scripts (e.g. to add a absolute discount with a specific price) there are multiple ways to do so.
+If you need price definitions in your app scripts (e.g., to add an absolute discount with a specific price), there are multiple ways to do so.

 ### Price fields inside custom fields